OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 - Before contacting our Submissions Coordinator (firstname.lastname@example.org), please wait a reasonable number of days for us to receive and process the film.

 TERMS AND CONDITIONS

 1 Submission Eligibility:

-- Feature and Documentary films preferably must not have been released in the UK in any format, including online, or shown on UK television prior to 12 August 2014.
+- Feature and Documentary films preferably must not have been released in the UK in any format, including online, or shown on UK television prior to their screening in the Cambridge Film Festival.
 Shorts should ideally be a UK premiere too.
-However, exceptions can be made for films that are of particularly high quality.
+However, exceptions can be made for films at the discretion of the Festival staff.